curl/everything-curl/bindings.md

 Creative people have written bindings or interfaces for various environments and programming languages.
-Using one of these allows you to take advantage of curl powers from within your favorite language or system.
-This is a list of all known interfaces as of this writing.
+Using one of these allows you to take advantage of the power of curl from within your favorite language or system.
+This is a list of all known interfaces, as of the time of this writing.

-The bindings listed below are not part of the curl/libcurl distribution archives, but must be downloaded and installed separately.
+The bindings listed below are not part of the curl/libcurl distribution archives.
+They must be downloaded and installed separately.

 | Language | Site | Author\(s\) |
 | :--- | :--- | :--- |